rishavgiri6/COVID-19_Lockdown_Opinion_Mining/README.md

 ﻿![alt text](https://harfordcountyhealth.com/wp-content/uploads/2020/01/home-banner.jpg "COVID-19 Banner")
-# IBM Hack Challenge
+# IBM Call For Code 2020- Covid Track
-# Team Curiosity-Captain -Rishav Giri
+# Team Curiosity-Rishav Giri
 ###  In this project, we utilized web scraping techniques to collect data from multi-platforms, leveraged NLP techniques to process the text data, analyzed the data by sentiment analysis and topic modeling, and created Tableau dashboard to present the results.

 ## Motivation